Henry Joseph Woodside: Biography

 In 1906 he was hired as city manager for the Imperial Guarantee and Accident Company in Ottawa.
 He served again with the rank of colonel in World War I in the 5th Regiment, Canadian Mounted Rifles, and was wounded in France in May 1916.

-Woodside's great-nephew Willson Woodside later gained fame within Canada as a war correspondent for the CBC during World War II.
+Woodside's great-nephew Willson Woodside later become known within Canada as a war correspondent for the CBC during World War II.